JuliaLang/julia/doc/src/devdocs/valgrind.md

 --xxxxxx-- WARNING: unhandled amd64-linux syscall: 1008
 --xxxxxx-- You may be able to write your own handler.
 --xxxxxx-- Read the file README_MISSING_SYSCALL_OR_IOCTL.
---xxxxxx-- Nevertheless, we consider this a bug.
+--xxxxxx-- Nevertheless we consider this a bug.
 Please report --xxxxxx-- it at http://valgrind.org/support/bug_reports.html.
 ```